Skip to Content

 • Major

-Stetson offers two Music Education degrees: one in the vocal arts and the other in the instrumental arts.
-Both degrees not only meet industry standards for coursework, accreditations and licensures, but also provide more field work, conducting opportunities and guided practicums than most schools.
-We give close attention to undergraduate students by holding enrollment to 220.
-You will study your applied instrument with distinguished artist-teachers and the opportunities to perform are vast, allowing you to pursue your passion and develop your talent.
+Stetson University's BME is 32 units and offers two different tracks in the vocal arts and in the instrumental arts.
+Both degrees not only meet industry standards for coursework, accreditations and licensures but also provide you with more field work, conducting opportunities and guided practicums than most schools.
+The School of Music is accredited by the National Association of Schools of Music and offers a six-to-one student-faculty ratio, award-winning ensembles and exceptionally talented faculty.

 Why Music Education at Stetson University?